What are the benefits of double brick construction?

 Your Prestart meeting is where you will meet your Contract Administrator at our office to finalise colours and products to be included in your new custom built home.
 This is one of the most exciting steps of your building journey where you are able to bring your style and individuality into the interior design of your home.

-For your Prestart Meeting, please allow 2 -3 hours to go through signing of your contract documentation, explanation of plans and finalising your product and colour selections.
+For your Prestart Meeting, please allow 2 -3 hours to go through the signing of your contract documentation, explanation of plans and finalising your product and colour selections.
 To prepare for your Prestart Meeting, you will meet with our Interior Design Consultant for your complimentary one on one meeting and also go through your client portal to go through your selections.

 What is a Variation?